Saw Palmetto berry by Ray Sahelian, M.D., author of Saw Palmetto: Nature's Prostate Healer - Information on Saw Palmetto and hair loss

 or months for the effects of saw palmetto and other herbs to be fully

 appreciated.
-Saw palmetto and herbs have fewer side effects than drugs used
+These plants and extracts have fewer side effects than drugs used

 Prostate Power